wints/documentation/ingredients/sdk_routing/routing.md

 {% if page.ios %}

 {% section ios_explanation %}
 Inside of the deepLinkHandler, you will want to examine the params dictionary to determine whether the user clicked on a link to content.
-Regardless of whether your app involves pictures, videos, text or whatever novel content your app contains, you likely have an internal system of identifiers.

-Let's assume your app revolves around pictures and each one is tagged with a picture Id.
-When a user shares a picture, simply attach a picture Id to the Branch link being created.
-If a user clicks a link to a specific picture, this Id will show up in the params dictionary in the deepLinkHandler.
+Below is an example assuming that the links correspond to pictures.
 {% endsection %}

 {% highlight objc %}